 ‘Steel’ is a term that actually describes a whole family of metal alloys, with many application-specific grades.
 However, most of the people understand steel in two broad categories: steel and chrome steel.
 In fact, when buying steel, you will need to choose from these two types.

-Carbon steel and stainless steel have the same basic ingredients of iron and carbon.
+Carbon steel vs stainless steel have the same basic ingredients of iron and carbon.
 Their main difference is alloy content—carbon steel has under 10.5 percent alloy content, while chrome steel must contain 10.5 percent chromium or more.
 That essential difference is what gives carbon steel and stainless steel their distinct physical and chemical characteristics.

 The General Steel Composition